hm-lang/core/proposals/README.md

         X <-> Str

     # modifier: allows the user to modify the value of X
-    #           without copying it, using the MMR pattern.
+    #           without copying it, using references.
     @visibility
     ;;x(fn(;;Str): ~t) := fn(;;X)